SQReder/semver-features/project-brief.md

 ## Overview

 This library provides an elegant solution for automatically enabling features based on semantic versioning.
-Instead of manually managing feature flags across different releases, it uses the version specified in your package.json to determine which features should be active.
+Instead of manually managing feature flags across different releases, it uses the application version to determine which features should be active.
 This approach streamlines release management, especially when developing multiple parallel releases.

 ## Core Concept

 When a team develops features that should be released in specific versions, the library automatically enables those features when the application's version reaches or exceeds the specified threshold.
-The library reads the current version from package.json and manages feature availability without requiring explicit conditional statements throughout the codebase.
+The library requires explicit configuration with the current application version, ensuring clear dependency management and predictable behavior.
+It manages feature availability without requiring explicit conditional statements throughout the codebase.

 ## API and Behavior Description